techsenger/patternfx/README.md

 ## Overview <a name="overview"></a>

-MVVM4FX reimagines the Model–View–ViewModel pattern as a component-based framework designed around clarity, modularity, and the KISS principle for building complex, dynamic JavaFX applications.
+PatternFX reimagines the Model–View–ViewModel pattern as a component-based framework designed around clarity, modularity, and the KISS principle for building complex, dynamic JavaFX applications.
 It addresses the most fundamental limitation of classical MVVM — dynamic component composition and lifecycle management — by introducing an explicit, imperative component layer responsible for the creation, ownership, and lifetime of components.
 Each `Component` exists as a